astroumd/admit/doc/sphinx/userguideintro.rst

 down to the `ADMIT in Your Web Browser`_ section on viewing data products.
-Right now, since ADMIT products are not yet in the ALMA archive, you should proceed to the next section to create simple ADMIT data products from an ALMA image FITS file or casa image.
+Right now, since ADMIT products are not yet in the ALMA archive, you should proceed to the next section to create simple ADMIT data products from an ALMA image FITS file or CASA image.

 Prepared ADMIT Recipes